arcadeangel/coinop4charity/docs/staff-coding/on-site-guide.md

 - Games for this program should be **friendly for a youth club**
 - Prefer original work or clearly credited remixes
 - No collecting names, locations, or photos inside the game
+- No gray-market ROM packs, even if they “run in the browser”
 - Staff may reject or request edits; that is normal quality control before machines

 ---